 A Control4 system can be configured to control lighting, multi-room audio, HVAC systems, security systems, smart locks, and more.
 It uses the likes of Zigbee, Z-Wave, Wi-Fi, and Bluetooth and is compatible with over 35,000 devices from a huge collection of brands.

-Control4 is designed for people that have both serious money to spend on high-end smart home automation, while at the same time have no interest in dirtying their hands building their own DIY system.
+Control4 is designed for people that have both serious money to spend on a high-end smart home automation hub, while at the same time have no interest in dirtying their hands building their own DIY system.
 High-prices aside however, it offers its customers absolutely world-class tech in a rock-solid, expert-supported, system.
 If you're looking for the very best home network or a premium audio experience, Control4 has you more than covered.

 What we love

 - High-end devices

 - Limited user configurations

 Best smart home hub with security: Abod Iota / Essentials Gateway